Remineralize The Earth: Origins

 "The [remineralization] movement has its roots in agroecology, but can also be traced to the work of a German nutritional biochemist, Julius Hensel, who wrote Bread from Stones in the 1880s."

 Real Food Campaign

-RTE's Real Food Campaign, which ran from 2008-2013, sought to bring soil remineralization into the general public consciousness by making information about remineralization and nutrient density available to consumers, farmers, and food retailers.
-Dan Kittredge, executive director of RTE from 2007-2008, was the director of the campaign.
-Kittredge went on to found the Bionutrient Food Association, an organization with the mission of “(increasing) the quality in the food supply” by training farmers in biological soil management.
+RTE's Real Food Campaign, which ran from 2008 to 2013, sought to bring soil remineralization into the general public consciousness by making information about remineralization and nutrient density available to consumers, farmers, and food retailers.
+Dan Kittredge, executive director of RTE from 2007 to 2008, was the director of the campaign.
+Kittredge went on to found the Bionutrient Food Association, an organization with the mission of "(increasing) the quality in the food supply" by training farmers in biological soil management.

 Their constituents are growers, consumers, and purveyors of food.
 They, aside from training farmers in biological soil management, organize a yearly Soil & Nutrition Conference.